-Thirdly, they’re always super efficient.
+Thirdly, they’re always super-efficient.
 By employing chatbots to carry out some of the more simple tasks, human workers are free to deal with more complex issues.

-Last year saw Nordea introduce the Nova chatbot to its life and pensions customers in Norway, Swedbank integrate its virtual assistant Nina into its website, and Aida the virtual assistant appeared courtesy of SEB.
+Last year saw Nordea introduce the Nova chatbot to its life and pensions customers in Norway, Swedbank integrates its virtual assistant Nina into its website, and Aida the virtual assistant appeared courtesy of SEB.

 However, these AI chatbots weren’t made overnight.
 “We started exploring Aida [then called Amelia] at the end of 2015 internally without IT services,” said Erika Lundin of Aida.

 “We found that, for example, unlocking a Windows account on a computer was a question often asked of our service desk.
 So we began with some typical IT-related questions.
 We did a pilot with 600 employees in early 2016.”

 Nordea also started down the chatbot route quite a few years before actually introducing Nova to the world last year.